Getting Ready for a Court Hearing or Trial

 When it is your turn to go before the judge:

 When it is time for your hearing, the clerk or judge will probably read all the cases scheduled for hearing at that time.
-When your name is called answer and, if asked, tell the judge whether your case is agreed, a default, or if there will be argument.
+When they call your name, you must answer and, if asked, tell the judge whether your case is agreed, a default, or if there will be argument.

-When your case is called for hearing, walk to the table or podium for lawyers in front of the judge.
+When they call your case for hearing, walk to the table or podium for lawyers in front of the judge.
 Stand facing the judge.
 The judge will tell the parties when to speak.
 Speak only to the judge and only when it is your turn.

-Opening and closing statements: You get to address the Court at both the beginning and at the end of the trial.
+Opening and closing statements: You get to address the judge at both the start and end of the trial.
 You should summarize what you want and why.
 Be brief.
 Be clear.
 Be as specific as you can.

 Do not interrupt or speak to the other party, even if they interrupt or speak to you.
 You want to appear polite and reasonable.
 Staying calm even when the other party is rude or lies will impress the judge.
 You will get your turn to prove the other party wrong.

-If you need to explain something the other party said, wait until it is your turn to speak or ask to speak again.
+If you need to explain something the other party said, wait your turn to speak or ask to speak again.

 Do not ramble when giving evidence to support your side of the story.
 You may have no more than five minutes to speak.
 Call the court clerk to find out the time limits for your county before you work on what you want to say.